-Professor Louise Frappier, Director of BA and MA programs.
+Professor Kathryn Prince, Director of BA and MA programs.

 The Department of Theatre offers two programs at the Masters level:

 This innovative program allows students to benefit from the approaches to directing found in Canada's two principal theatrical cultures.
 Our program also aims to cultivate our students' sense of aesthetic diversity, exposing them to contrasting approaches to the director's art, from traditional, text-based production to devised and post-dramatic performance.

-1. MA with Thesis (2 years) : This two-year (with MA thesis) program permits students to develop and perfect their interpretative, critical and scholarly skills, as well as spark the intellectual curiosity required for doctoral studies.
+1. MA with Thesis (2 years) : This two-year program permits students to develop and perfect their interpretative, critical and scholarly skills, as well as spark the intellectual curiosity required for doctoral studies.